invokr/c9.ide.language.cpp/README.md

 License
 -------

-c9.ide.language.cpp is licensed under the AGPL version 3
+c9.ide.language.cpp is licensed under the MIT